Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0343: Run the migration in the PM Console....
 Migration Added - 20221124083914_addProductToDb.
 	  updated the database and checked it on the sql server.

+0354: Updated the Product class and Added [Required] in the class file.

+0355: ALso added new migration - 20221124085237_addValidationToProduct in the Database.